i4Ds/STIXCore/docs/users.rst

 ------------

-While under initial development STIXcore is installable form github using `pip` once we have a stable version it wil be published on pypi.
+While under initial development STIXcore is installable form github using `pip` once we have a stable version it will be published on pypi.

 We recommend installing STIXcore in an isolated virtual environment.